 Conflicts of interest

-While writing a powerful, compelling review isn’t always easy, we must also strive to always be honest to ourselves and try our level best to help one another, because one day it might just be someone else’s review that comes to our aid.
+While writing a powerful, compelling review is not easy, we must strive to always be honest to ourselves by trying our level best to help one another, because one day it might just be someone else’s review that comes to our aid.

 Harrikenators, let’s stand by each other and work towards making this positive contribution to everyone around us.